graduateclimateconference/gcc2022/faq.md

 ### Are accommodations, transportation, and food included?

-We will provide transport between UW and Pack Forest.
+We will provide transport between UW and Pack Forest, as well as accomodations and food during the conference.
 Conference attendees will stay in the historical cabins on site, with bedding and towels provided.
 Meals will also be served in the on-site dining hall.
+All meals will be vegetarian, and we will accommodate any additional dietary restrictions and allergies.
 More information can be found on the [Logistics](https://graduateclimateconference.github.io/logistics/) page.

+### Will the conference have a hybrid online option?

+No, the conference will be conducted entirely in-person.
+Attendees will be expected to travel to Seattle for the duration of the conference.

+### What is the format?

+GCC 2022 will be a mixture of oral presentations, poster presentations, attendee-led workshops, and social events.
+An example of a past schedule can be found [here](http://gradclimateconf.mit.edu/wp-content/uploads/2019/11/GCC-2019-Schedule-10.pdf){:target="_blank"}.

+### How many people will be there?

+Approximately 120 attendees are expected.

 ### What are the Sunday activities?